neo4j/graphql/docs/rfcs/rfc-000-template.md

 What risks might cause us to go over the appetite described above?

-## Security prompt
+### Security consideration

-Reason: This can generate additional acceptance criteria, test cases, or even spin-off attacker centric use cases/stories
+Please take some time to think about potential security issues/considerations for the proposed solution.

-[] (1) How can a malicious user abuse this? - Discussed [] (2) How can we prevent that - Discussed
+For example: How can a malicious user abuse this?
+How can we prevent that in such case?
-[] Tick this if you think this card has NO security impact [] Tick this to ask the Neo4j security team for help answering (1) or (2)

 ## Out of Scope